Zizhao-Wang/REXIO/README.md

-# TiOCS: A novel two-layer index for key value store on open channel SSD
+# TiOCS: A novel two-layer index for key-value stores on open channel SSD

 ## A brief description
 This repo has open-source code of TNC-hasing, which is a novel two-layer non-coupling index that can be used to modern **_Based OpenChannel-SSD DataBase System_**.